dojo/docs/dojox/app.rst

 controllers
 -----------

 Array of AMD modules identifiers.
 Controllers for the application.
 All the controllers listed here will be loaded during application startup to respond to application events and controller the application logic.
-The “``dojox/app/controllers/Load``”, “``dojox/app/controllers/Transition``” and “``dojox/app/controllers/Layout``” are automatically mixed into the application you don’t have the explicitly include them.
-If you don't want to include them you have to set the ``noAutoLoadController`` parameter to ``false`` in the config.
+In the previous release the “``dojox/app/controllers/Load``”, “``dojox/app/controllers/Transition``” and “``dojox/app/controllers/Layout``” were automatically mixed into the application, that is no longer the case, with 1.9 you must have them listed to include them.

 .. js ::

   "controllers": [
-    "dojox/app/controllers/History",
-    "mypackage/custom/appController"
-  ]
+    "dojox/app/controllers/Load",
+    "dojox/app/controllers/Transition",
+    "dojox/app/controllers/Layout"
+  ],

 They are automatically added to the list of dependencies and as such do not need to be listed in the dependencies property.

 stores
 ------

 Object.
 Dojo stores which are used by ``dojox/app`` to setup data models.
 A store item is an object with a a type and a params property.
 The type property is the AMD module identifier for the store class to be instantiated.
 The content of the params property is passed to the store class constructor to build an instance.
+Setting "observable": true on a store will have the store wrapped in a dojo/store/Observable, but in order to use dojo/store/Observable it must be included in the dependencies section.

 .. js ::

   "stores": {
     "store1":{
       "type": "dojo/store/Memory",
+      "observable": true,
       "params": { // parameters used to initialize the data store "data": "modelApp.names"
       }
     },
-    "store1":{
+    "store2":{
       "type": "dojo/store/JsonRest",
       "params": {
         "data": "modelApp.repeatData"